Apple Inc. (AAMRQ:US) is appealing a bankruptcy judge’s ruling in favor of Eastman Kodak Co. that blocked the iPhone maker’s claims to two patents.

 Gropper ruled in favor of Kodak on two of the patents.
 The judge denied the company’s request for a pretrial ruling known as summary judgment on the eight others and said Kodak could renew its request.

 For more patent news, click here.

 Microsoft Corp.
-(MSFT) unveiled its first new logo in 25 years as it prepares to introduce Windows 8, an updated version of its flagship software that will power the company’s own Surface tablet and other touch-screen devices.
+(MSFT:US) unveiled its first new logo in 25 years as it prepares to introduce Windows 8, an updated version of its flagship software that will power the company’s own Surface tablet and other touch-screen devices.

 The logo uses the so-called Segoe font, which is used in Microsoft products and marketing materials, and four colored squares that are “intended to express the company’s diverse portfolio of products,” the Redmond, Washington-based company said on its blog.